I’m here to help! Game Programming Patterns is a collection of patterns I found in games that make code cleaner, easier to understand, and faster.

 I had you in mind when I decided to put the entire contents of the book on the web for free.
 I put more than five years of my life into this book, and I want as many people to have access to it as possible.
 The web version is also a great starting point to see if you like the book before you plunk down cash.

 Heck no!
-If you have been kind enough to pay for the book, I want you give the most flexibility I can.
+If you have been kind enough to pay for the book, I want to give you the most flexibility I can.
 You should be able to freely transfer it to all of your devices, archive it, etc.

-This is tricky.
 CreateSpace does not directly ship to Canada which is why you don’t see it on amazon.ca.
-If you can, buy it from amazon.com or barnesandnoble.com and get it shipped from the US.
-I’m really sorry.
+Instead, a kind reader tells me that you can get it from Book Depository.
+If that doesn’t work, you may be able to buy it from amazon.com or barnesandnoble.com and get it shipped from the US.

 “If you’re a game dev programmer you need to add this site to your list of resources.”